-- All of our child safety policies and procedures will be available for the students and parents at the school reception and online at https://www.numurkahps.vic.edu.au/documents/ - PROTECT Child Safety posters will be displayed across the school - School newsletters will inform students and the school community about the school's commitment to child safety, and strategies or initiatives that the school is taking to ensure student safety
+- All of our child safety policies and procedures will be available for the students and parents via the website and Compass. - PROTECT Child Safety posters are displayed across the school - School newsletters will periodically inform students and the school community about the school's commitment to child safety and strategies or initiatives that the school is taking to ensure student safety.